cg20241b/final-project-alazhar/README.md

 ## Concept

-Obtaining a driver's license for the first time is an exciting milestone that comes with a sense of freedom.
-The busy roads, formerly unattainable, suddenly transforms to an exciting opportunity.
-Motivated by this, we have made the decision to develop a racing game.
-In this game, players assume the role of newly licensed drivers as they race through a variety of obstacles and experience both the excitement and anxiety of driving for the first time.
+It is exhilarating to receive a driver’s license for the first time since it marks a certain level of liberty.
+The busy road which has always seemed so unobtainable, transforms to an exciting opportunity.
+Inspired by this feeling, have made up our minds to create a racing game that takes a theme revolving around new drivers.
+In this game, players are those who have just passed their driving test and are engaged in various competitive courses and battles with the fun and fear of the road in their hearts.

-Our goal is to apply important ideas from our course on computer graphics, like texture mapping and realistic lighting, to create an immersive and thrilling experience.
+One of our objectives is to create an effective and an enjoyable experience that makes use of some key concepts derived from our computer graphics course about texture mapping and realistic lighting.

 ---